nrfconnect/sdk-nrf/applications/nrf5340_audio/README.rst

 ----------------------

 The FOTA upgrades are only available when :ref:`nrf53_audio_app_building_script`.
-With the appropriate parameter provided, the :file:`buildprog.py` Python script will add overlay files for the given DFU type.
+With the appropriate parameters provided, the :file:`buildprog.py` Python script will add overlay files for the given DFU type.
+To enable the desired FOTA functions:

+* To define flash memory layout, include the ``-m internal`` parameter for the internal layout or the ``-m external`` parameter for the external layout.
+* To use the minimal size network core bootloader, add the ``-M`` parameter.

 For the full list of parameters and examples, see the :ref:`nrf53_audio_app_building_script_running` section.

 Entering the DFU mode